anycable/docs.anycable.io/docs/deployment/heroku.md

 For example, you **must** use the same `SECRET_KEY_BASE` if you're going to use cookies for authentication or utilize some other encryption-related functionality in your channels code.

-Here is an example Rake task to sync env vars between two applications on Heroku: [heroku.rake](https://github.com/anycable/anycable_demo/blob/master/lib/tasks/heroku.rake).
+Here is an example Rake task to sync env vars between two applications on Heroku: [heroku.rake][].

 We recommend using Rails credentials (or alternative secure store implementation, e.g., [chamber](https://github.com/thekompanee/chamber)) to store the application configuration.
 This way you won't need to think about manual and even automated env syncing.